pygreece/community/organization/principles/en.md

 - In case of dissolution, the assets of PyGreece AMKE go to an NGO voted by a General Assembly of PyGreece Community meeting.

-- Any motion to amend the bylaws of the society has to be submitted with the actual wording of the proposed change.
-The General Assembly may modify the proposal in detail before passing it, as long as the general intent of the motion is unchanged.
-A motion to change the bylaws must be supported by at least two thirds of the present voting representatives in order to pass.